 Saint Joseph Daily Missal, Imprimatur 1957.

-St. Henry II, pray for us.
+St. Paulinus, pray for us.